 One student from each of the three divisions at King Edward Campus (Communication Arts, Training and Development, College Foundations) is chosen every six months to receive a \$250.00 Vocational Instructors' Association achievement award.
-Instructors within each department suggest the names of sutiable candidates.
-Candidates need not be "A" students but should be justifiably pleased with their own progress.
+Instructors within each department suggest the names of suitable candidates.
+Candidates need not be "A" students but should meet the division criteria.
 Awards are presented in January and in June of each year.
 These awards are funded by the Vocational Instructors' Association at King Edward Campus and the Vancouver Vocational Institute.

-KEC Learning Centres
+Learning Centres

-WHAT?
+WHAT ARE THEY?

-King Edward Campus operates two learning centres, each staffed by experienced and well qualified tutors and instructors who help students with academic subjects such as mathematics and chemistry, as well as writing, grammar and reading.
+As a FREE student service, King Edward Campus operates two on-campus learning centres, each staffed by experienced and well qualified tutors and instructors who help students with subjects such as mathematics and science, as well as writing, grammar and reading.
 Tutors can also: help students with computer programs; help with forms like Income Tax Returns; or work on effective study habits.
 Tutoring is free of charge.

-WHERE?
+WHERE ARE THEY?

 At King Edward Campus, the Learning Centre is located in rooms 310, 312 and 314 on the main floor of the Administration Building.
 This Centre is open from 09:00 to 19:00 hours, Monday through Thursday and from 09:00 to 13:00 hours on Friday.
-The Learning Centre at Mount Pleasant (225 West 8th Avenue) is located on the third floor and is open from 08:30 to 12:00 hours, Monday through Thursday.
+The Learning Centre at Mount Pleasant (225 West 8th Avenue) is located on the third floor and is open from 08:30 to 12:00 hours, Monday through Thursday and from 13:00 to 17:00 on Friday.

-HOW:
+HOW?: